Carbon Tracker: In the media

-In 2012, a Rolling Stone article by writer and campaigner Bill McKibben presented Carbon Tracker's research on the ‘carbon bubble’ to a wider audience The article led McKibben to start a campaign calling for fossil fuel divestment which, as of December 2015, has seen organisations managing over $5.46 trillion committing to partial or total divestment.
+In 2012, a Rolling Stone article by writer and campaigner Bill McKibben presented Carbon Tracker's research on the carbon bubble to a wider audience The article led McKibben to start a campaign calling for fossil fuel divestment which, as of December 2015, saw organisations managing over $5.46 trillion committing to partial or total divestment.

 Carbon Tracker's analysis has been cited by investment banks HSBC, Citi and JP Morgan, consultancies such as Accenture, and the Dutch Central Bank.
-It has also provoked a range of responses from major oil companies: ExxonMobil has stated it is 'confident that none of our hydrocarbon reserves are now or will become “stranded.”'
-Chevron, while admitting that ' certain high-cost assets around the world could be impacted by a hypothetical GHG-constrained case', has similarly argued that the risk of stranded assets is 'manageable'.
+It has also provoked a range of responses from major oil companies: ExxonMobil has stated it is 'confident that none of our hydrocarbon reserves are now or will become "stranded."'
+Chevron, while admitting that "certain high-cost assets around the world could be impacted by a hypothetical GHG-constrained case", has similarly argued that the risk of stranded assets is "manageable".
 Different positions have also been expressed by BP and Statoil.

-According to the Carbon Tracker Initiative report in March 2020 wind and solar plants will soon be cheaper than running existing coal-fired power stations and coal power would struggle if markets were priced fairly.
+According to the Carbon Tracker Initiative report in March 2020 wind farms and solar plants will soon be cheaper than running existing coal-fired power stations and coal power would struggle if markets were priced fairly.